 The Topic of Study

 These two classes develop around an annual theme, the focus of the yearlong effort.
-Past topics have included: sustainable development of the Amazon Rainforest; comparing the environmental costs and resource benefits of drilling for oil in Alaska's Arctic National Wildlife Refuge; guaranteeing the survival of the Galapagos Islands; designing effective emergency tsunami response strategies for the circum-Pacific region; developing a plan to reconstruct New Orleans and the Gulf Coast; developing a plan to ensure an adequate supply of clean water in southwestern North American; addressing global climate change and acidification of the oceans by developing strategies for removing carbon from the atmosphere and finding ways to sequester it.
-For information on the topic for 2013-14, visit the Mission 2017 website.
+Past topics have included: develop a plan to reconstruct New Orleans and the Gulf Coast; address global climate change and acidification of the oceans by developing strategies for removing carbon from the atmosphere and finding ways to sequester it; develop a response to disappearing global biodiversity; devise a plan to ensure equitable global access to decreasing strategic natural resources; create strategies to ensure a global supply of clean water; and most recently, devise a global energy production portfolio that reduces human-produced greenhouse gas emissions .
+For information on the topic for 2015-16, visit the Mission 2019 website.

 Terrascope Radio satisfies the required freshman communications requirement by granting CI-H credit.
 In this subject, you will produce a professional quality radio program based on your year's study.
 This class is optional but perfectly integrates the Terrascope theme into the Institute's communication requirement.
 Click here to hear samples of student work from past years.

-This year, you can choose to participate in a week-long spring break visit to a location of relevance to the year’s topic.
-You can see descriptions and photos from past field trips here.
-There's also a student blog from the 2016 trip here.
+Each spring, Terrascope students can opt to participate in a week-long field trip to a site relevant to the year’s subject.
+Most recently, Terrascope visited power generation sites in Northern California You can see descriptions and blogs or photos from past field trips here.

 Why focus on Earth?